It’s not a surprise that most times, we end up posting random content on social media just to maintain our presence.

-A very popular tool that is used by both individuals and companies, Trello is typically a team management tool.
+A popular tool that both individuals and companies use, Trello is typically a team management tool.
 It isn’t typically a social media content calendar tool but can be used as one.
 Managers can allocate and assign work to team members inside the Trello dashboard.
-This reduces the amount of ‘emailing’ required on a daily basis.
+This reduces the amount of ‘emailing’ required daily.

-For example, you can create different columns - To-do, In review, Posted, To-repost, etc. So, once your ‘in review’ post has been approved by seniors you can ‘post it’ and move it to the ‘Posted’ column.
-Or, you could create ‘channel-focused’ channels where you put in different cards under each and assign dates to these cards.
+For example, you can create different columns: To-do, In review, Posted, To-repost, etc. So, once seniors have approved your ‘in review’ post, you can ‘post it’ and move it to the ‘Posted’ column.
+Or, you could create focused channels where you put in different cards under each and assign dates to these cards.

-Once you’ve organized all your content on your Trello board you can go to the calendar view, which gives a comprehensive view on which post is scheduled to go out when.
+Once you’ve organized all your content on your Trello board, you can go to the calendar view, which gives a comprehensive insight into which post is scheduled to go out when.

 Pros of using Trello

-- A very easy user interface that anyone can start using without any help.
+- A simple user interface that anyone can start using without any help.

-- You can color-code your cards, which makes it easy to understand the status of workflow on different campaigns.
-Trello makes content planning and publishing look like an easy job.
+- You can color-code your cards, making it easier to understand the status of workflow on different campaigns.
+Trello makes content planning and publishing an effortless job.

 Cons of Trello

-- You will have to integrate Trello with a third-party social media tool if you want to automate social media posting from Trello.
+- You will have to integrate Trello with a third-party social media tool to automate social media posting from Trello.
 This is additional work, which might make you rethink using Trello as a social media calendar tool.

 - It gets difficult to manage and organize your work when you have multiple clients.
-The tool is best suited when you have to handle only three or four social media channels for four or five clients.
+The tool is best-suited for handling only three or four social media channels for four or five clients.

 Verified Trello User

-It becomes difficult to manage cards with trello boards once the company size grows. - Difficult to manage a trello board with a lot of cards added to it. - The features like adding Expected time to completion for a task, adding the completion percentage of an individual card can be more helpful.
+It becomes difficult to manage cards with Trello boards once the company size grows.
+Difficult to manage a trello board with a lot of cards added to it.
+Features like adding expected time to completion for a task, adding the completion percentage of an individual card can be more helpful.

-With an easy to use interface, Evernote can be intelligently used to manage your social media calendar.
-Just like Trello, Evernote is more of a task management tool that allows you to put dates on your social media content as well.
+With an easy-to-use interface, Evernote can be intelligently used to manage your social media calendar.
+Just like Trello, Evernote is more of a task management tool that allows you to put dates on your social media content.

 Pros of Evernote

-- Syncs with multiple devices with ease.
-And, has a clean and easy interface.
+- Evernote syncs with multiple devices with ease.
+It also has a clean and straightforward interface.